NajiElKotob/Awesome-PowerPlatform/README.md

 -----

 ## Power BI 💛
-Delivers insights for analyzing data.
-It can share those insights through data visualizations which make up reports and dashboards to enable fast, informed decisions.
+`Delivers insights for analyzing data.
+It can share those insights through data visualizations which make up reports and dashboards to enable fast, informed decisions.`
-[Awesome Power BI](https://github.com/NajiElKotob/Awesome-Power-BI) - Hundreds of resources and references 💛
+* [Awesome Power BI](https://github.com/NajiElKotob/Awesome-Power-BI) - Hundreds of resources and references 💛

 -----

 ### Power Apps 💜
-Provides a rapid low code development environment for building custom apps for business needs.
+`Power Apps provides a rapid low code development environment for building custom apps for business needs.
+It has services, connectors, and a scalable data service and app platform (Microsoft Dataverse) to allow simple integration and interaction with existing data.
+Power Apps enables the creation of web and mobile applications that run on all devices.`
 * Help
   * [Power Apps Docs](https://docs.microsoft.com/en-us/powerapps/)
   * [Power Apps pricing](https://powerapps.microsoft.com/en-us/pricing/)